 Hearing Loop Australia recommends the Phonak Roger solution for large educational areas such as school halls.
-This is because Australian Hearing routinely issues children with a Roger receiver.
+This is because Hearing Australia routinely issues children with a Roger receiver.

 Upon entry to the hall, children walk past the Roger Wall Pilot to automatically connect their receiver to the transmission channel in the hall.
-People with a hearing impairment who do not have a Roger receiver (usually adults) use a MyLink personal receiver to hear the audio.
+People with a hearing impairment who do not have a Roger receiver (usually adults) use a Roger Neckloop personal receiver to hear the audio.